ceyhunaydogdu/spring-samples/spring-web-oauth2-client/readme.md

 First step for meeting **OAuth2** framework is to go through client registration process and get a valid `client-id` and `client-secret` from `the oauth-provider`.
 During registration, you need to specify redirect URI as following `{baseUrl}/login/oauth2/code/{registrationId}` template.

-For Google as `the oauth-provider`, we need to go [Google API Console](https://console.developers.google.com/) to register our app as client.
+For Google as `the oauth-provider`, we need to go to [Google API Console](https://console.developers.google.com/) to register our app as client.
 If you are new starter, you can follow [Google's OpendID Connect Guide](https://developers.google.com/identity/protocols/OpenIDConnect) to get through OAuth2 client registration process and obtain `client-id` and `client-secret` for the application.
 Redirect-URI for Google would be `http://localhost:8080/login/oauth2/code/google`.

-For GitHub as `the oauth-provider`, we need to go [GitHub Application](https://github.com/settings/applications/new) page to register our app as client.
+For GitHub as `the oauth-provider`, we need to go to [GitHub Application](https://github.com/settings/applications/new) page to register our app as client.
 You can follow [GitHub's Authorizing OAuth Apps Guide](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/#web-application-flow) to get through OAuth2 client registration process and obtain `client-id` and `client-secret` for the application.Redirect-URI for GitHub would be `http://localhost:8080/login/oauth2/code/github`.

-For Okta as `the oauth-provider`, we need to go ***Okta Application*** page to register our app as client.
+For Okta as `the oauth-provider`, we need to go to ***Okta Application*** page to register our app as client.
 You can follow [Okta's Sign users in to your Web Application Guide](https://developer.okta.com/docs/guides/sign-into-web-app/springboot/create-okta-application/) to get through OAuth2 client registration process and obtain `client-id` and `client-secret` for the application.
 Redirect-URI for Okta would be `http://localhost:8080/login/oauth2/code/okta`.
+Since Okta gives subdomains called tennants, we need additional properties to define our subdomain as auth-provider in `application.yml` as shown below.

 Upon successfully completion of client registrations, we can add the following properties to the `application.yml` to tell the web app that we are going to use Google, GitHub and Okta as an `the oauth-provider` and rest is upon Spring.